DanielMartensson/MataveID/examples/fisherfacesExample.md

 ### Step 4 (Optional)
 Sometimes it can be good to remove outliers from the data because your data is going to be analyzed with Kernel Principal Component Analysis.
 Here I'm using `DBscan` to analyze how many outliers there are.
-If you don't want to remove outliers or does not belive that your data contains outliers, then you can avoid this step.
+If you don't want to remove outliers or does not believe that your data contains outliers, then you can avoid this step.

 ```matlab